-Rich in history, the plain of Claremont Playground has been the site of a Revolutionary War battle, a country estate, a fashionable inn, and a children’s recreation area.
-This was the scene of fierce combat during the Battle of Harlem Heights, fought on September 16, 1776.
-Michael Hogan, a former British Consul in Havana, purchased land here in 1806 and built the Federal-style Claremont Mansion (for which Claremont Avenue was named).
+The site of Claremont Playground has a rich and varied history.
+On September 16, 1776, this was the scene of fierce combat during the Battle of Harlem Heights.
+Michael Hogan, a former British Consul in Havana, later purchased land here in 1806 and built the Federal-style Claremont Mansion (for which Claremont Avenue was named).
 Possible sources of the name are the elevated site’s scenic outlook; Hogan’s birthplace in County Clare, Ireland; and the title of his friend Prince William, Duke of Clarence, who would ascend the English throne as King William IV in 1830.

-After a series of owners, the mansion came to be used as a popular roadside inn by 1860.
+After a series of owners, the Claremont Mansion was used as a popular roadside inn by 1860.
 The City acquired the property in 1873 for the development of Riverside Park and continued to operate the inn.
-At the turn of the century, the Claremont Inn and its formal gardens attracted visits from numerous politicians, military officials, socialites, and entertainers including President William McKinley, Admiral George Dewey, Lillian Russell, and members of the Morgan, Vanderbilt, and Whitney families.
-By 1907 it was a public restaurant, serving house specialties like curry of chicken Claremont to such notables as Cole Porter, George S. Kaufman, George M. Cohan, Fannie Hurst, and James J. Walker.
+At the turn of the 20th century, the Claremont Inn and its formal gardens attracted visits from numerous politicians, military officials, socialites, and entertainers including President William McKinley, Admiral George Dewey, Lillian Russell, and members of the Morgan, Vanderbilt, and Whitney families.
+By 1907, it was a public restaurant, serving house specialties like curry of chicken Claremont to such notables as Cole Porter, George S. Kaufman, George M. Cohan, Fannie Hurst, and James J. Walker.
 Claremont Inn burned down in 1950, and a new playground was constructed on the site within two years.

 Directions to Riverside Park

 There are currently 2 service interruptions affecting access within this park.

 The northernmost A-dock at the 79th Street Boat Basin is currently closed to public access for structural enhancements.
 The dock will be further supported with non-wood pilings and a new wave screen.